Attrition Rate Calculator

 How to calculate employee turnover rate?

-Employee turnover rate can be calculated using two methods: 1.
-Formula: '(Employees Left ÷ Average Employees) × 100', while 2.
-Formula: '(Employees Left ÷ ((Start + End Employees) ÷ 2)) × 100'.
-To ensure accuracy, our calculation excludes internal transfers, promotions, and employees on temporary leave.
+With our tool, you can use two different formulas to calculate turnover: 1. '(Employees Left ÷ Average Employees) × 100', or 2. '(Employees Left ÷ ((Start + End Employees) ÷ 2)) × 100'.
+Our calculator excludes internal transfers, promotions, and employees on temporary leave.

 What is considered a good employee turnover rate?